 Longmont Dental Implants

-As your dental implant specialist in Longmont, Dr. Hedrick can restore your mouth’s function and aesthetics with implants.
-Shaped like a screw, these amazing devices function as artificial tooth roots.
+Shaped like a screw, dental implants function as artificial tooth roots.
 They are placed in the bone structure to provide a permanent base for a prosthetic device, such as crowns, bridges, or dentures, allowing the prosthetic device to function like natural teeth.

 The most common and best type of implant is an Endosteal implant, which is what we use in our dental practice.